lichaozhy/tjucs-airank-2025/document/guide/README.md

 - **Spatial Localization**: Location perception capability that requires the model to localize based on visual inputs, such as a 'bounding box'
 - **Spatial Size**: Size perception capability that requires the model to make judgements on space size based on visual inputs, such as 'size of this room'

-**Supported Benchmarks**: PhyBlock, VSI-Bench, ERQA, ScanQA, Scan2Cap, ET-Plan-Bench
+**Supported Benchmarks**: PhyBlock, VSI-Bench, ERQA, ScanQA, Scan2Cap, ScanRefer, Multi3DRefer, ET-Plan-Bench

 ### ⏰ **Temporal Perception**